angarsky/diveintopython/learn/file_handling/json.md

 Reading JSON files in Python involves using the `load()` function from the json module.
 By employing this function, Python can effortlessly read and load JSON data from a file into its program.

-Example: reading a JSON File
+Example of reading a JSON file:

 ```python
 with open('data.json') as file: